givasile/effector/docs/docs/notebooks/synthetic-examples/08_categorical_features.md

 ```

     --- pdp --------------------------------------------------
-    [effector] global effects reproduce 90.5% of the model's variance; with subregions, 98.4%
+    [effector] global effects   (GAM)  -> 90.5% of the model's variance

-    /home/givasile/github/packages/effector/effector/report.py:422: UserWarning: This figure includes Axes that are not compatible with tight_layout, so results might be incorrect.
-      fig.tight_layout()
+               regional effects (CALM) -> 98.4%
     --- derpdp --------------------------------------------------

-    /home/givasile/github/packages/effector/effector/report.py:422: UserWarning: This figure includes Axes that are not compatible with tight_layout, so results might be incorrect.
+    /home/givasile/github/packages/effector/effector/report.py:606: UserWarning: This figure includes Axes that are not compatible with tight_layout, so results might be incorrect.
       fig.tight_layout()

     --- ale --------------------------------------------------

-    [effector] global effects reproduce 90.3% of the model's variance; with subregions, 97.4%
+    [effector] global effects   (GAM)  -> 90.3% of the model's variance
+               regional effects (CALM) -> 97.4%

-    /home/givasile/github/packages/effector/effector/report.py:422: UserWarning: This figure includes Axes that are not compatible with tight_layout, so results might be incorrect.
+    /home/givasile/github/packages/effector/effector/report.py:606: UserWarning: This figure includes Axes that are not compatible with tight_layout, so results might be incorrect.
       fig.tight_layout()

     --- rhale --------------------------------------------------

-    [effector] global effects reproduce 90.5% of the model's variance; with subregions, 98.4%
+    [effector] global effects   (GAM)  -> 90.5% of the model's variance
+               regional effects (CALM) -> 98.4%

-    /home/givasile/github/packages/effector/effector/report.py:422: UserWarning: This figure includes Axes that are not compatible with tight_layout, so results might be incorrect.
+    /home/givasile/github/packages/effector/effector/report.py:606: UserWarning: This figure includes Axes that are not compatible with tight_layout, so results might be incorrect.
       fig.tight_layout()

     --- shapdp --------------------------------------------------

-    [effector] global effects reproduce 90.4% of the model's variance; with subregions, 98.2%
+    [effector] global effects   (GAM)  -> 90.4% of the model's variance
+               regional effects (CALM) -> 98.2%

-    /home/givasile/github/packages/effector/effector/report.py:422: UserWarning: This figure includes Axes that are not compatible with tight_layout, so results might be incorrect.
+    /home/givasile/github/packages/effector/effector/report.py:606: UserWarning: This figure includes Axes that are not compatible with tight_layout, so results might be incorrect.
       fig.tight_layout()